yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

--   After provisioning is complete, the Storage account will be listed in the Azure portal.
+-  After provisioning is complete, the Storage account will be listed in the Azure Portal.

 ### Task 7: Cosmos DB